TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/buckle-up-it-could-get-bumpy-the-space-economys-vaunted-resilience-will-be-tested-in-2023/" >🔗</a> **[SpaceNews]** Buckle up, it could get bumpy: The space economy’s vaunted resilience will be tested in 2023
 - <a href="https://arstechnica.com/science/2023/01/european-launch-chief-insists-there-be-no-competition-with-ariane-rockets/" >🔗</a> **[Arstechnica]** European launch chief insists there be no competition with Ariane rockets
 - <a href="https://spacenews.com/thales-leading-another-esa-push-to-develop-quantum-communications/" >🔗</a> **[SpaceNews]** Thales Alenia Space leading another ESA push to develop quantum comms
 - <a href="https://spacenews.com/quindar-raises-seeds-round-to-provide-mission-management-software-services/" >🔗</a> **[SpaceNews]** Quindar raises seed round to provide mission management software services
 - <a href="https://www.nasaspaceflight.com/2023/01/virginia-is-for-launch-lovers/" >🔗</a> **[NASASpaceflight]** Rocket Lab to conduct first Electron launch from American soil
-- <a href="https://www.cnbc.com/2023/01/24/spacex-completes-starship-rocket-test-in-prep-for-first-orbital-launch.html" >🔗</a> **[CNBC]** SpaceX completes major Starship test in prep for rocket’s first orbital launch attempt

 ### Launch-related News 🚀